Jelly-RDF/pyjelly/docs/generic-sink.md

 We are also yielded a generator of stream events, which allows us to process the file triple-by-triple, however with no external libraries used.

-## Streaming large data
+## Streaming data

-If you need to process a large file/quantity of triples, you can provide a simple generator to iterate through data efficiently:
+If you need to process a certain quantity of triples both efficiently and iteratively, you can provide a simple generator:

 {{ code_example('generic/03_streaming.py') }}

-Through this method you don't store every statement in memory, greatly improving its performance.
+With this method you don't store every statement in memory, greatly improving parsing performance.

 ### Serializing a stream of graphs

-If you have a generator object containing graphs, you can use generic approach of serialization:
+If you have a generator object containing graphs, you can use a generic approach for serialization:

 {{ code_example('generic/04_serialize_grouped.py')}}